-SOCKS5 (Socket Secure) proxies are often mistaken as an alternative or equivalent to virtual private networks (VPN).
+SOCKS5 (Socket Secure) proxies are often mistaken as an alternative or equivalent to virtual private networks (VPNs).
 They are not.
-This confusion can lead a computer user to a false sense of security.
-To untangle this issue, I prepared this post, which will explain just what sort of animal a SOCKS proxy is and what you can do with it.
+This confusion can lead you to a false sense of security.
+To untangle this issue, I prepared this post to explain what sort of animal a SOCKS proxy is and what you can do with it.

 In short: what is a SOCKS proxy?

-A SOCKS proxy is a server that uses the SOCKS protocol to route your data – unlike a VPN, it does so without encryption.
+A SOCKS proxy is a server that uses the SOCKS protocol to route your data.
+It’s an additional feature that some VPNs provide.
+However, unlike a VPN, it does so without encryption.
 SOCKS5 is just the latest, fastest version of the SOCKS protocol.

 Table of content

-SOCKS is an internet protocol that offers users a greater degree of anonymity than just browsing the web normally.
+SOCKS is an internet protocol offering users greater anonymity than just browsing the web normally.
 When you connect to a SOCKS proxy, your internet traffic is routed through a third-party server using Transmission Control Protocol (TCP).
 This gives you a new IP (Internet Protocol) address for the duration of SOCKS use; changing your IP address means that web hosts (read: websites and services) can’t pin down your true physical location.

 What is SOCKS5?